 - Ellucian Colleague experience as a system administrator preferred.

 - Knowledge of computer hardware, software, programming, analysis, database, and educational systems preferred.

-Open until filled - review of applications will begin 7/30/19
+Open until filled - applications reviewed upon receipt

 Serve as a key interface between Colleague users in functional departments and the Chief Technology Services Officer (CTSO).
 Perform daily tasks, administer, manage, coordinate, operate, and provide support for the Administrative and Academic Systems (including but not limited to Ellucian Colleague, Web Advisor, Informer, E-Procurement, AIG, Self Service).
 Work collaboratively with department managers to identify departmental or individual user training needs.
 Participate in CIS Core Team and other administrative meetings to identify and address both technical and process-related issues and solutions appropriate to the College.
 Position reports directly to the CTSO.